nimirz/ShapeAtlas/README.md

 Additional parameter details are available [here](https://gitlab.com/icm-institute/aramislab/deformetrica/-/wikis/3_user_manual/3.4_optimization_parameters_xml_file).

-After you have decided on a series of parameters for your run, as well as made sure your config file is up-to-date, open a terminal and run:
+After you have decided on a series of parameters for your run, open a terminal and run:
  ```
- python create_files.py [--config configfile]
+ python create_files.py
  ```
-The following xml files will be saved in your experiment folder:
+The following *.xml* files will be saved in the __model_runs/expname__ folder:
   - model.xml: specifies the type of model, the kernel-width, object type, and template
   - data_set.xml: list of all of the objects to be included in the model
   - optimization_parameters.xml: parameters used in the model optimization procedure
+  - the mesh files in your **data/mesh/aligned** folder

 #### 4. Run deformetrica
 Before you run your model, make sure:
- > _(1) All of your aligned mesh files are in your experiment directory. \
+ > __(1) All of your aligned mesh files are in your experiment directory. \
   (2) The mesh file names and paths match the files specified in 'data_set.xml'. \
   (3) All 3 XML files are in the experiment directory. \
-  (4) The ShapeAtlas conda env is active._
+  (4) The ShapeAtlas conda env is active.__

 Navigate into the model runs directory in a terminal and run:
 ```
 deformetrica estimate model.xml data_set.xml -p optimization_parameters.xml [--output outdirectory]
 ```
-The first time this runs there will be a few calculations that take place.
-You know the program is running succesfully when you get this output:
+The first time this runs there will be a few calculations that take place, but this will only need to run once.

-[ PICTURE ]

 Model results will be saved by default in an 'output' subdirectory.
 Please add an output flag (*--output* or *-o*) to specify directory.